sig-gis/Liberia_NSC_ForestMonitoringTraining/08_class_SEPAL/02_classification.md

 ##### Manual legend

-Select `Add` to add a new class to your legend.
+Select `+ Add` to add a new class to your legend.
 A class consists of:

 - **Color**: Click the color square to open the selector.
 - **Value**: Select an integer value (must be unique).